 The rights of Indigenous peoples in Guatemala are especially at risk.
 The UN Committee on the Elimination of Racial Discrimination (CERD) expressed concern that, “indigenous peoples’ right to be consulted prior to the exploitation of natural resources located in their territories is not fully respected in practice,” and called on Guatemala to establish regulations in line with the country’s international obligations to consult and obtain the free, prior, informed consent of affected Indigenous communities.
 The UN Human Rights Council made recommendations that Guatemala protect indigenous peoples from mining companies and guarantee effective consultation processes.

-The CERD has called on Canada to establish laws to prevent Canadian transnational companies from carrying out activities that harm the rights of Indigenous peoples outside Canada and to hold these companies to account when they do commit harms.
+However, despite these voluntary initiatives, very little has changed on the ground for communities facing unwanted Canadian-operated mines.
+Reflecting on the evidence that Indigenous peoples everywhere are struggling to protect their right to have a say in what kind of development takes place in their traditional territories, the CERD has called on Canada to establish laws to prevent Canadian transnational companies from carrying out activities that harm the rights of Indigenous peoples outside Canada and to hold these companies to account when they do commit harms.

 Opening its doors to foreign oil, gas, mining, agro-industrial and hydro-electric companies has also exposed Guatemala and foreign companies to legal and other challenges from within and outside of Guatemala.
 A successful legal challenge to Guatemala’s 1997 Mining Law has allowed claims against specific mining licenses to move forward, locking companies and the Guatemalan government into potentially lengthy legal proceedings.
 In Canada, two civil lawsuits against Canadian companies HudBay Minerals and Tahoe Resources are currently before provincial courts in Ontario and British Columbia.